 Zombie debt collectors usually try to stay within the law so they can get repayment without going to court.
 Many of these legal strategies, however, still look unethical to most consumers.
 You need to know that unfair isn't always the same thing as illegal.
 Even if debt collectors use legal strategies, you may need to take an aggressive stance against them.

 Debt scavengers may tell you that they will eliminate your debt if you make a partial payment.
-If you're tired of getting letters and phone calls about the old debt, practically any payment plan can sound good.
+This may sound like music to your ears if you're tired of getting letters and phone calls about the old debt.
 When a scavenger offers to settle the debt for pennies on the dollar, many people jump at the chance.

 Knowing your rights is the most important part of dealing with zombie debt collectors.
 Ignoring the scavengers is usually the best thing you can do.
 Do not talk to them on the phone.
 Hang up as soon as you realize it is a collection agency.
 If the company sends you a letter in the mail, read it to see what they have to say, but do not respond unless you have good legal reason to do so.